EmmaBin/mastermind_2.0/README.md

 ## Overview
 MindGame 2.0 is a number guessing game where players must guess a sequence of random numbers within 10 attempts.
 The game generates a sequence of random numbers, which can repeat, and challenges the player to guess the correct numbers and their positions.

-- The game generates 4/5/6 random numbers between 0 and 9 based on user's selection.
-- The user has 10 attempts to guess the sequence.
-- The numbers may repeat in the sequence.
-- Feedback is provided after each guess to indicate correctness.
-- The game ends if the user guesses the sequence or exhausts all attempts.

 ---
 ### Code Structure
 I built this game as a Full-Stack Web Application utilizing the Model-View-Controller architecture.